-General Chemistry I-II.
-4-4 cr.
+General Chemistry I-II 4-4 cr.

-The course covers fundamental principles of modern chemistry including atomic and molecular structure, the mole concept, stoichiometry, chemical bonding, properties of gases, liquids and solids, the chemistry of some metals and nonmetals and their compounds, chemical equilibrium, nuclear chemistry, kinetics, redox reactions, organic and biochemistry.
-(3 lecture, 3 laboratory hours).
-Laboratory fee applies to each course.
+The course covers fundamental principles of modern chemistry including atomic and molecular structure, the mole concept, the International Building code and A.S.H.R.A.E stoichiometry, chemical bonding, properties of gases, liquids and solids, the chemistry of some metals and nonmetals and their compounds, chemical equilibrium, nuclear chemistry, kinetics, redox reactions, organic and biochemistry.
+(3 lecture, 3 laboratory hours) Laboratory fee applies to each course.